-Upon returning to the Harvest Yard, classes are invited to take a self-guided tour of our pumpkin and squash displays.
+Upon returning to the Harvest Yard, classes are invited to take a teacher and chaperone-guided tour of our pumpkin and squash displays.
 At the end of the visit, each child will receive a fresh apple and educational coloring book to take home.
-Each classroom (based on 20) will receive a complimentary classroom pumpkin.
+Each classroom (based on 20) will receive a pre-selected complimentary classroom pumpkin.

 Chaperone Policy for Fall Harvest Education Programs

 We request a maximum of one adult to five children for these Fall Harvest Education Programs.
-If your group exceeds this 1 to 5 ratio, you may be charged an additional fee.
+If your group exceeds this 1 to 5 ratio, you may be charged an additional fee per chaperone.
 Also, please note we cannot accommodate younger siblings on the tour.